Last updated on October 27th, 2021 at 08:22 pm

 - Diezani Madueke may have purchased a $2.2m property for Prime Minister Roosevelt Skerrit of the Commonwealth of Dominica

-- She allegedly bought diplomatic passport for several millions of dollars
+- She allegedly bought a diplomatic passport for several million of dollars

-- Mrs Diezani’s diplomatic passport protects her from prosecution according to Vienna Convention of 1961
+- Mrs. Diezani’s diplomatic passport protects her from prosecution according to the Vienna Convention of 1961

-For over four years, Nigeria’s anti graft agency and other security agencies have unable to arrest Nigeria’s former Minister of Petroleum Resources, Mrs Diezani Alison-Madueke.
+For over four years, Nigeria’s anti-graft agency and other security agencies have been unable to arrest Nigeria’s former Minister of Petroleum Resources, Mrs Diezani Alison-Madueke.

 She was one of the most powerful ministers during the regime of former President Goodluck Jonathan.

-The Economic and Financial Crimes Commission (EFCC) have been able to confiscate some of her properties spread across Nigeria.
+The Economic and Financial Crimes Commission (EFCC) has been able to confiscate some of her properties spread across Nigeria.

-But EFCC has been unable to bring her back home to face prosecution for several billion of naira corruption allegation levelled against her.
+But EFCC has been unable to bring her back home to face prosecution for several billion of naira corruption allegations leveled against her.